 It was Brian Stack, the state senator and mayor of Union City, and he was in an unfamiliar position as the apparently slight underdog in his fight with Jersey City School Board Member Amy DeGise for the chairmanship of the Hudson County Democratic Organization (HCDO) with time ticking down.

 Just ask Sal Silverio” Vega, backed by the HCDO in 2007, who swore he would “slay the beast” – his exact words – when he attempted to contain Stack with the help of the organization.
 Running off the line, Stack annihilated Vega that year to get to the senate and in the intervening years built an organization on the old, existing political infrastructure of the late Mayor Bill Musto operation that last year resulted in a 30K product on Election Day.

-It would be good for Bob, too, Sacco, reasoned.
-He’s in an Election Year after having stared down federal corruption charges.
+It would be good for Bob, too, Sacco reasoned.
+The U.S. Senator faces an Election Year after having stared down federal corruption charges.
 Not to mention it would be good for Sacco to have Stack placated ahead of the North Bergen boss’ own local reelection as mayor of the burgh that abuts Union City.

 But then Stack went and did something that astonished everyone.

 He and Jersey City Mayor Steven Fulop told Hudson County Executive Tom DeGise that he couldn’t

 count on their support when he runs for reelection next year.